Picking a Voice over Internet Protocol (VoIP) system seems like a lot to consider. There are just so many options and VoIP configurations available.

 DO: Take your VoIP security seriously

-Users and administrators should have strong passwords to protect your communications.
+Users and administrators should have strong passwords.
 Avoid sharing logins and passwords since they can be misplaced or even fall into the wrong hands.

 Even with Network Address Translation (NAT), you need to keep the firmware on your router updated.
-These updates improve the performance and security of your phone system for everyone’s peace of mind.
+These updates improve the performance and phone system security for everyone's peace of mind.

 Review your call logs and analytics for unusual call volume, and you'll save money from fraudulent activity and protect your customers' information all at the same time.
 Plus with call encryption, you'll shield conversations from prying eyes (and ears).